The agent OS.

 Multi-framework orchestration.

-Once a daemon is hosted, you can stitch it across Hermes and Deer Flow.
+Once a daemon is hosted, you stitch it across Hermes and Deer Flow.
 Organize your agents like a company — research department on Deer Flow, ops on Hermes, treasury on whichever fits — and let them coordinate through ClawdOS's host bridge.
 The OS is the substrate; the frameworks are the brains.

 - Department-style routing: